-The proposed project would result in the development of a maximum of 28 new single-family residential units, generating approximately 91 persons.
+The proposed project would result in the development of a maximum of 30 new single-family residential dwelling units, generating 98 persons.
 The proposed project would be required to comply with the City's Municipal Code Subdivision Ordinance, Title 9 Section 4.1004, which sets forth a parkland dedication requirement of 5.0 acres per 1,000 people.
-The dedication of land is determined by the average number of persons per du multiplied by the standard of 5.0 acres per 1,000 persons (City of Antioch Municipal Code 2015).
-However since the proposed project is less than 50 parcels the applicant would have the option to pay an in-lieu fee established by Section 9-4.1007; rather than dedicating land (City of Antioch Municipal Code 2015).
+The dedication of land is determined by the average number of persons per du multiplied by the standard of five acres per 1,000 persons.
+However since the proposed project is less than 50 parcels the applicant would have the option to pay an in-lieu fee established by Section 9-4.1007; rather than dedicating land.
 The in-lieu fee would be paid by the applicant and used to construct and maintain new park facilities in the City.
-Therefore, with the dedication of land or collection of in-lieu fees, the proposed project's increase in population would not result in the need for other new parks and recreation facilities.
+Therefore, with the dedication of land or collection of inlieu fees, the proposed project's increase in population would not result in the need for other new parks and recreation facilities.
 Impacts would be less than significant.